kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

     // 'pods/*' means all subresources of pods.
     // '*/scale' means all scale subresources.
     // '*/*' means all resources and their subresources.
+    // If '*' or '*/*' is present, the length of the slice must be one.
     Resources []string `json:"resources,omitempty" protobuf:"bytes,3,rep,name=resources"`
 }